In 5-4 ruling, Supreme Court allows Trump plan to deny green cards to those who may need gov't aid

-The court acted on a vote of 5-4.
+The court voted 5-4.
 Justices Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor and Elena Kagan said they would have left a lower court ruling in place that blocked enforcement while a legal challenge works its way through the courts.

-The Department of Homeland Security announced in August that it would expand the definition of "public charge," to be applied to people whose immigration to the U.S. could be denied because of a concern that they would primarily depend on the government for their income.
+The Department of Homeland Security announced in August that it would expand the definition of "public charge," to be applied to people whose immigration to the United States could be denied because of a concern that they would primarily depend on the government for their income.

 Anyone who would be likely to require that broader range of help for more than 12 months in any three-year period would be swept into the expanded definition.